 The Incorporation of Goldsmiths of the City of Edinburgh is a non-profit organisation set up by Royal Charter in 1687.
 Today it is the oldest consumer protection group in Scotland and it is believed to be the oldest continuously existing business of any kind in the country.

 The Incorporation has also created the Ethical Making Resource, which provides practical information for jewellers and silversmiths looking to improve the environmental and social sustainability of their practice.
 The Resource also includes valuable information on buying ethically made jewellery and silver for buyers and collectors.
-The Ethical Making Resource will be launched on 28 March 2018.

 The Incorporation has worked with Lyon and Turnbull to produce ‘Elements’ - an annual festival of jewellery, silver and gold in Scotland.
 In 2018, Elements will take place from 19-21 October.